 Jessica Walliser is a horticulturist, author, and devoted bug lover.
 She’s most interested in supporting pollinators and saving threatened ladybug species, as well as promoting ways to control garden pests without resorting to chemical warfare.
 When she isn’t writing about bugs and science for Savvy Gardening™, she’s composing articles for Fine Gardening, Organic Gardening, Hobby Farms, and Urban Farm magazines.
 Jessica also writes two weekly columns for the Pittsburgh Tribune-Review where she has the pleasure of covering a wide range of gardening topics.
 On the weekends, she hangs out with her husband and young son, speaks to garden groups, and co-hosts The Organic Gardeners, an award-winning program on KDKA Radio in Pittsburgh, Pennsylvania.
 As owner of Ironweed Apparel, Jessica is working to unite fashion and gardening at long last by providing gardeners with fun and funky urban farming and gardening tee shirts.
 Jessica has a degree in horticulture from the Pennsylvania State University and is the former owner of a 25-acre organic market farm.
-She’s also the author of four gardening books, including Attracting Beneficial Bugs to Your Garden: A Natural Approach to Pest Control (Timber Press, 2014) and Container Gardening Complete (Cool Springs Press, 2017).
+She’s also the author of five gardening books, including Attracting Beneficial Bugs to Your Garden: A Natural Approach to Pest Control (Timber Press, 2014) and Container Gardening Complete (Cool Springs Press, 2017).